LemonTheAxolotl/Elephant-Track-Defense/README.md

 ## Maps

 - **Foundry Sector 07** is the original 50-wave map and includes the final boss encounter.
 - **Frozen Expanse** is a separate, snowy 50-wave map.
-It unlocks permanently after defeating the Foundry finale (or with the owner debug command `/unlock frozen`) and has its own run progress and difficulty-scoped save state.
+It unlocks permanently after defeating the Foundry finale.

 Map definitions and their track waypoints live in [`data/maps.json`](data/maps.json); wave sets live in [`data/waves.json`](data/waves.json).